University Police and Parking Services

 - Publications.
 The University Police Department has various publications on public safety topics available.

 - RAD Rape Aggression Defense Classes.
 We offer, in conjunction with Housing and the Criminal Justice Department, a self defense course for women.
 The RAD system is offered to as few as five people at a time.
-Any group may request a class and you can earn one P.E. credit hour.
+Any group may request a class and you can earn one physical education credit hour.